Learn the Best surface strategies in bowling

 BOWLING BALL SURFACE WITH MEDIUM GRIT VIEWED AT MICROSCOPOC LEVEL

 High Grit (1500-4000+): Fine abrasives in this range produce a smooth surface texture on the bowling ball, reducing friction with the lane surface.
-High grit surfaces offer extended length (skid) a nd keeps more energy for backend reaction.
+High grit surfaces offer extended length (skid) and keeps more energy for backend reaction.
 They are ideal for dry to lightly-oiled lanes, where minimizing hook potential and achieving a skid-flip reaction is desirable.

 BOWLING BALL SURFACE WITH HIGH GRIT VIEWED AT MICROSCOPOC LEVEL